 In late 2020, six functional artworks will be installed on Elbow Island, integrated into onsite infrastructure of the park.
 Stairs designed by Caitlind r.c.
 Brown & Wayne Garrett guide visitors down onto the island, creating a sculptural entry-point for The Wandering Island.
 Walking trails lead to artistic stepping stones, formed by Lane Shordee with a textual installation by Kablusiak, allowing passage to the remarkably wild, inner-island landscape.
 Benches designed by artist teams Laura Hosaluk & Michael Hosaluk, Jeremy Pavka & Sean Procyk, and Susan Clarahan & Joel Staples, are placed along the North bank of Elbow Island Park, offering places to sit, rest, and reflect, watching the Elbow River.

 You can read more about the artists here.
-There will be an Opening Event for Phase 1 in Spring 2021.
+There will be an Opening Event for Phase 1 in Spring 2021 (COVID regulations allowing).

-The second part of The Wandering Island is a series of temporary seasonal artworks will unfold over several years, reflecting Elbow Island Park as a biological, social, spatial, mythical, cultural, historical, and conceptual context.
+The second part of The Wandering Island is a series of temporary seasonal artworks unfolding over several years, reflecting Elbow Island Park as a biological, social, spatial, mythical, cultural, historical, and conceptual site.
 Each season for 10 consecutive seasons, different artists will make land-responsive artworks, both on and off the island, speaking to the island as a place floating between contexts.

 To receive the future Call for Submissions to artists and writers, sign up for our e-newsletter here.

-Throughout Part 1 and 2 of The Wandering Island, documentarians have been capturing the process of artworks being conceived, fabricated, installed, and explored on Elbow Island.
+Throughout Part 1 and 2 of The Wandering Island, documentarians are capturing artworks being conceived, fabricated, installed, and shared on Elbow Island Park.
 Filmmaker Ramin Eshraghi-Yazdi and photographer Mike Tan are building an archive of images and thoughts to supplement the real-time experience of the space, gently challenging the silent voice of Public Art in Calgary.
-These films and photos, along with the project blog and social media, invite viewers from near and far to explore The Wandering Island unfolding on Elbow Island Park.
+These films and photos, along with the project blog and social media, invite viewers from near and far to explore The Wandering Island as it unfolds on Elbow Island Park.

 A note about accessibility: Elbow Island Park is a welcoming space for many people, however, due to the unmanicured nature of the island, the island is not accessible by wheelchair.
 If you have questions about accessibility, don’t hesitate to contact us and we can share more about the specifics of the site.